StacD/Cleaning-Campus/README.md

 product shown, sign up to a monthly newsletter so they do miss new information or news, information on how to contact and links to Cleaning Campus social media pages.

+I used a simple background of white and lemon as these colours are associated with cleanliness and a picture of a tidy clean room as an aspirational image.
+The font 'Courgette' looks like handwriting so the user feels they are reading text written with a human touch rather than reading a text book that lectures.

 ![Reponsive Screenshot](assets/images/responsive.PNG)

 ## Features